What is STEPS?

 Each time your organization reaches all the performance indicators for a section level, you earn certificates at the Bronze, Silver, or Gold levels.
 Earn Gold certificates in every section to graduate from the program.
-Official recognition occurs each year at the Awards Banquet ceremony at AASLH’s Annual Meeting.
+Official recognition occurs each year at the Awards Banquet ceremony at the AASLH Annual Conference.

 STEPS certificates are a great way to show your board, community, visitors, and yourself the progress you are making and the achievements you are reaching.
 Besides local and statewide recognition, these certificates can be used as valuable support material for funding requests and grant applications.
 Since certificates are earned on the honor system, it is easy to submit for them in the STEPS Community.